edespino/cloudberry-site/docs/sql-stmts/delete.md

 > **Note** The `RETURNING` clause is not supported when deleting from append-optimized tables.

-> **Note** As the default, Cloudberry Database acquires an `EXCLUSIVE` lock on tables for `DELETE` operations on heap tables.
+> **Note** As the default, Apache Cloudberry acquires an `EXCLUSIVE` lock on tables for `DELETE` operations on heap tables.
 When the Global Deadlock Detector is enabled, the lock mode for `DELETE` operations on heap tables is `ROW EXCLUSIVE`.

 ## Parameters